Shared Clinical Workstation Security and Access

 - Low level of accountability: Not only is there less accountability when using a shared computer.
 Accountability when using a shared login account is too low.

 - Inaccurate audits: Audits are impossible since everyone logging in is using the same login.
-How can you tell who is logged in suspiciously if a data breach incident was being investigated?
+How can you tell who is logging in?
 The user might simply be “computer9” and password is “password123”.
 Keep clean audit trails.

 - HIPAA: Violation of HIPAA compliance and organization’s policies.
 Users must login with their own accounts, even on shared computers.
 Prevent HIPAA violations with automation.